Share a file with a secure, expiring download link

 Stored links vs. realtime: when to use which

-Relayium's realtime mode streams a file directly between two open browser tabs — fast, and nothing is stored anywhere, but both people need to be online together.
+Relayium's realtime mode streams a file live between two open browser tabs: WebRTC is direct on the same LAN, while cross-network browser sessions use TURN by design to carry end-to-end encrypted ciphertext that the relay cannot read or decrypt.
+Relayium keeps no server-side copy or realtime history, but both people need to be online together.
 A stored, expiring link flips that trade-off: your browser does the encryption and uploads the result once, and the recipient can open the link minutes, hours, or days later, on their own time.

 Use a stored link when you don't know exactly when the other person will be free, when you're sending the same file to more than one person, or when you just want something you can paste into an email or chat and be done with it.